Architecture and performance of Devito, a system for automated stencil computation: Related work

 \subsection{Performance optimizations}

-The Devito compiler can introduce three types of performance optimizations: FLOPs reduction, data locality, and parallelism.
-Typical FLOPs reduction transformations are common sub-expressions elimination, factorization, and code motion.
+The Devito compiler can introduce three types of performance optimizations: FLOP reduction, data locality, and parallelism.
+Typical FLOP reduction transformations are common sub-expressions elimination, factorization, and code motion.
 A thorough review is provided in~\cite{DSE-ref-glore}.
-To different extent, Devito applies all of these techniques (see Section~\ref{sec:DSE}).
-Particularly relevant for stencil computation is the search for redundancies across consecutive loop iterations~\cite{CIRE-1,CIRE-2,CIRE-3}.
-This is at the core of the strategy described in Section~\ref{sec:cire}, which essentially extends these ideas with optimizations for data locality.
+Devito applies all of these techniques (see Section~\ref{sec:DSE}).
+Particularly relevant for stencil computation is the search for redundancies across consecutive loop iterations~\cite{SIE-1,SIE-2,SIE-3}.
+This is at the core of the strategy described in Section~\ref{sec:sie}, which essentially extends these ideas with optimizations for data locality.
 Typical loop transformations for parallelism and data locality~\cite{HPC-pearls} are also automatically introduced by the Devito compiler (e.g., loop blocking, vectorization); more details will be provided in Sections~\ref{sec:DLE} and~\ref{sec:YASK}.